 Tap the Room with which you want to associate the device and then tap “Next.”

 Keeping devices grouped in rooms will not only keep your Google Assistant app better organized but will make working with those devices easier.
-If you have three lights in one room, it’s much easier to say “Turn off the living room” than having to tell it to turn off each light in turn.
+If you have three lights in one room, it’s much easier to say “Turn off the lights” than having to tell it to turn off each light in turn.

 - › How to Name Your Smarthome Devices for Better Voice Control